iyiu9akhan/Task-Management-System/README.md

    Task Management System { TO-DO }

 Description :
-   This is lightweight and user-friendly task management application built with JavaScript / DOM Manipulation.
+   This is an user-friendly task management application built with JavaScript / DOM Manipulation.
    This project demonstrates clean code, DOM manipulation, and interactive UI design |

 Key Features: